pikelang/pike-docker/README.md

 # Stable : Pike 8.0.x

-Container images for *stable / 8.0* are built using using Debian packages, on top of Debian distro containers.
+Container images for *stable / 8.0* are built using Debian packages, on top of Debian distro containers.

 About *stable-latest* :